 Macadamia nut oil is very light in consistency and is perfect as a base oil in your cleansing routine.
 It has purifying and anti-inflammatory properties that can soothe and reduce acne breakouts.
 It is incredibly moisturizing and regenerating, due to its high Oleic acid content.
 It is also high in the anti-aging fatty acid, palmitoleic acid which our skin has plenty of when we are born and in youth but decreases with age leading to loss of elasticity and firmness in the skin.
 Regular use of macadamia nut oil can help to restore this.

 HOW TO DO THE OCM

-Once you have your oils all you need now is a cotton face cloth and hot running water.
+Once you have your oils all you need now is a bamboo face cloth and warm water.